Lennong/Extension-AccessOwnership/README.md

 ## AccessOwnership
 This extension modifies access permissions & ownership on downloaded files.<br />
 Supports multiple categories and to configure access permissions & ownership separately for each category.<br />
-Built in function to test entered values.
+Built in function to test entered values.<br />
 Built in function to get UID and GID for NZBGet instance.

 ## OS Support (so far)